-It is the policy of Hunterdon Health (HHS) to be in compliance with all applicable federal and state laws, to enforce procedures designed to detect and prevent fraud, waste, and abuse regarding payments from federal and state healthcare programs to Hunterdon Healthcare System, and to protect those who report, in good faith, any concerns of actual or suspected wrongdoing.
+It is the Policy of Hunterdon Healthcare System (herein "HHS") to be in compliance with all applicable federal and state laws, to enforce procedures designed to detect and prevent fraud, waste, and abuse regarding payments from federal and state healthcare programs to HHS, and to protect those who report, in good faith, any concerns of actual or suspected wrongdoing.

-The general purposes of this policy are as follows:
+The general purposes of this Policy are as follows:

-- To fulfill the requirements of Section 6032 of the Deficit Reduction Act of 2005 by providing information about federal and state false claims laws to all employees, contractors, volunteers, and agents of HHS;

-To provide protection against reprisal and retaliation to those who report, in good faith, any concern or suspicion of violation under applicable laws or regulations; and To establish and communicate Hunterdon's policies and procedures for preventing and detecting fraud, waste, and abuse.
+- To fulfill the requirements of Section 6032 of The Deficit Reduction Act of 2005 by providing information about federal and state false claims laws to all employees, contractors, volunteers, and agents of HHS; - To provide protection against reprisal and retaliation to those who report, in good faith, any concern or suspicion of violation under applicable laws or regulations; and - To establish and communicate HHS's policies and procedures for preventing and detecting fraud, waste, and abuse.